jonsterling/JonPRL/README.md

 entails the truth of `A`, with extract `M`".

 Then, in the refinement logic it is not possible to access the categorical judgements of CTT.
-Rather than constructing a witness to a proposition, you are causing the truth of a proposition to become evident: this judgement is essentially a functional, hypothetico-general assertion of truth.
+Rather than asserting that a term witnesses a proposition, you are causing the truth of a proposition to become evident: this judgement is essentially a functional, hypothetico-general assertion of truth.
 In parallel with a derivation of truth, an extract term `M` is incrementally constructed;
 the meaning explanation for the refinement logic entails that `H >> M ∈ A`